worktrace/early-backup/packages/data_build/README.md

 # Data Build

-Generate common boilerplates for data classes automatically.
+Code generator for data classes and boilerplates.